Stephen-Zhong1/nightreign-relic-reroller/USER_GUIDE.md

 # How to use Nightreign Relic Reroller
 So I have a shiny new download of Relic Reroller.
 How do I start?
+Navigate this guide using the Outline button in the upper right.

+**I strongly recommend you play in 1920x1080 resolution and Borderless Windowed while using this tool**

 ## Creating a Relic Preset
 You will first want to create a (or multiple) Relic Preset that the app will attempt to roll for you.